Endar728/ATF-ATC-Mod/README.md

 - The mod uses BepInEx Harmony patches to integrate with the game
 - All tracked units are updated in real-time based on the configured update interval
 - The window is draggable and resizable
+- YOU MUST BE SPAWNED IN AN AIRCRAFT INGAME IN ORDER FOR THIS MOD TO WORK
 - **Radar Coverage**: Optional feature that simulates realistic radar limitations:
   - Terrain masking: Units behind terrain cannot be detected
   - Elevation limits: Units above/below certain altitudes cannot be detected